Skip to main content

 How to approach a marketing plan

-1. Understand your business’s brand and identity
+Understand your brand and identity

-2. Understand the marketplace
+Understand the marketplace

-After you understand your competition, think about where your business can improve.
-Other businesses can motivate you to build your business!
+Know your competition, including prices and services they offer.
+Consider their strengths and compare them to your own.
+Other businesses can motivate you to build your business.
 You might expand your curriculum, offer longer hours, or introduce children to technology.

-3. Set a budget, goals, and a timeline
+Set a budget, goals, and timeline

-4. How will you measure your success?
+How will you measure success?

 What are the actions that I can take now to help promote my business?

-Advertise in free or low-cost local newsletters
+Free or low-cost local newsletters

 Advertising can be expensive, but a less expensive way to advertise is to include your business in a local newsletter.
-Parents’ groups, book clubs, and other organizations may have monthly newsletters for their members.
+Parents’ groups, book clubs, and other organizations have monthly newsletters for their members.
 Your community may also have a newsletter or message board where you could promote your business.

 Social media

-Create printed promotional materials
+Printed promotional materials

 • City tourism/visitor centers